Gabby Giffords: Naming honors

 It was announced by Secretary of the Navy Ray Mabus, on February 10, 2012, that the next U.S. Navy littoral combat ship would be named USS Gabrielle Giffords (LCS-10).
 Giffords, still recovering from injuries sustained in the 2011 assassination attempt, attended the ship's keel-laying ceremony and etched her initials into a plate welded into the ship.

 USS Gabrielle Giffords was christened at the Austal USA shipyard in Mobile, Alabama, on June 13, 2015.
 Giffords attended the christening ceremony, along with Second Lady of the United States Jill Biden, who served as the ship's sponsor.
-The ship was commissioned on June 12, 2017, at Port of Galveston, Texas.
+The ship was commissioned on June 12, 2017, at a ceremony in Port of Galveston, Texas with Joe Biden, Jill Biden, Hillary Clinton, and other prominent political figures in attendance.